MrBomber0x001/adv-git/git.md

 ----

 renaming and moving:
---> you've here two option, either to rename it yourslef, or to use git to rename it for you (this step will shorten the journey) when you rename a file, git recognize that you maybe actually delete it so you add the newly renamed file and git rm the orignal file , let's say we've file called "first_file.txt" and we're going to change it to "primary_file.txt" mv first_file.txt primary_file.txt
+--> You've here two option, either to rename it yourslef, or to use git to rename it for you (this step will shorten the journey) when you rename a file, git recognize that you maybe actually delete it so you add the newly renamed file and git rm the orignal file , let's say we've file called "first_file.txt" and we're going to change it to "primary_file.txt" mv first_file.txt primary_file.txt